Skip to main content

 const client = useUpload(Environment.testnet);

 Always use testnet or devnet for development.
-Only use mainnet for production with real SOL.
+Only use mainnet for production with real tokens.

 Core Methods